^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-One of the most dangerous complications of hypothyroidism is the hypothyroid coma.
-Most often it appears in patients suffering from hypothyroidism, in elderly and senile age, while in most cases it affects women.
-Coma develops in patients with severe hypothyroidism who have not received the necessary treatment for a long time, or who have not received it in time.
+One of the most dangerous complications of hypothyroidism is considered to be hypothyroid coma.
+Most often, it appears in patients suffering from hypothyroidism in old and senile age, and in most cases it affects women.
+Coma develops in patients with severe hypothyroidism who have not received the necessary treatment for a long time, or have received it untimely.

 Causes of hypothyroid coma

-Untimely or inadequate treatment of hypothyroidism in most cases is due to late diagnosis of the disease.
-The worsening of the thyroid hormone deficiency is also observed due to the abolition of levothyroxine substitution (for example, in low-income patients), or as a result of a significant increase in the body's requirements for hormones due to certain causes, for example:
+Untimely or inadequate treatment of hypothyroidism is in most cases explained by late diagnosis of the disease.
+Aggravation of thyroid hormone deficiency is also observed due to the cancellation of levothyroxine replacement therapy (for example, in low-income patients), or as a result of a significant increase in the body's need for hormones due to certain reasons, such as:

-• because of concomitant diseases (pneumonia, heart attack, stroke, viral diseases, urogenital infection, etc.);
+• due to concomitant diseases (pneumonia, heart attack, stroke, viral diseases, urogenital infection, etc.);

-• due to injuries, massive bleeding, surgical interventions, radiation therapy;
+• due to injuries, massive bleeding, surgeries, radiation therapy;

 • after taking medications that depress the functions of the central nervous system;